OpenFn/apollo/services/gen_job/README.md

 ## Job Generation Service

+** JOB GENERATION IS AN EXPERIMENTAL FEATURE.
+IT IS NOT SUPPORTED BY THE STAGING SERVER**

 The Job Generation service allows for the generation of job expresssions relevant to user queries.
 Job expressions are a important part of the OpenFn workflows.
 This service allows user to generate them based on simple text instructions along with the adaptor information and the current state.